BrunoKrugel/resume/doc/resume_en.md

 *Fullstack Developer (01-2023 - Present)*

-- Founded and spearheaded AdSimplifier, a dynamic platform designed to meticulously analyze advertising expenses and streamline optimization strategies.
+- Founded and spearheaded AdSimplifier, a dynamic platform designed to analyze advertising expenses and streamline optimization strategies meticulously.
 - Leveraged Go to architect and develop the robust Backend infrastructure, ensuring secure and efficient data processing.
 - Crafted a user-centric front-end experience using NextJS and React, focusing on intuitive usability and real-time data visualization.
 - Engineered a flexible and scalable database system using MongoDB to store and manage critical business data.
 - Employed Redis as a high-performance caching mechanism, enhancing backend processing speed and overall system responsiveness.
 - Seamlessly integrated Stripe for seamless payment processing, ensuring a secure and efficient financial transaction experience.
-- Orchestrated the deployment and hosting of the server infrastructure on Heroku, while Vercel facilitated the website's speedy and reliable hosting.
+- Orchestrated the deployment and hosting of the server infrastructure on Heroku, while Vercel facilitated the website's performance and reliable hosting.